Diamante-Smith/osticket-prereqs/README.md

 - For Admin user, put your name -> The Admin User email address has to be different from the Default Email at the top

-- Copy down the username and password; I'm gonna go with "adminuser" for the username and "Password 1" for the Password
+- Copy down the username and password; I'm gonna go with "adminuser" for the username and "Password1" for the Password